sanju99/snakemake_tutorial_BST281/README.md

 # Set-Up (Please Complete Before Class on April 28)

-There are a few tools that it would be beneficial to have set-up before the in-class activity.
+There are a few tools that you will need to set up before class.

 ## 1. SRA Toolkit